the most amazing Outback tours

 Kilcoweras’ eastern boundary is shared with Currawinya National Park.
 Our guests have exclusive access to the western side of the 3000 hectare, saline, Lake Wyara.
 Our challenging sixty kilometre scenic drive takes you to such attractions as: Murderer’s Bore, the scene of the grisly 1940’s murder, Rustlers Roost, Red Hole, Lake Wyara and Cardenyabba Lagoon.
 Explore the many gorges, small caves, creeks and waterholes that you will find on your way.
 Do a little bird watching and wildlife spotting while having lunch or smoko by a peaceful waterhole.

-Remember you have the option of self guided tours on our well sign posted tracks or a guided tour with Greg or Toni in a station vehicle.
+Remember you have the option of self-guided tours on our well sign posted tracks or a guided tour in a station vehicle.
 Guided tours range from a few hours to most of the day and can be tailored specifically to our guests needs and interests.
 A high clearance vehicle is needed for some, but not all of the station tracks.